NEWS

 - Time of issue:2021-09-03 15:19

-(Summary description)For humans, "touch" plays a vital role in daily activities.
-During tasks such as picking up objects, people can feel the hard or soft, light or heavy, warm or cold of objects through touch, and the combination of touch and vision allows us to avoid damaging them.
-Today, with the rapid development of science and technology, robots that can walk, run, see, speak, and listen have been born.
-But research on robotic haptics is relatively backward, and new technologies need to be developed to overcome some of these issues.
+(Summary description)For humans, the "sense of touch" plays a vital role in everyday activities.
+In tasks such as picking up objects, people use their sense of touch to feel whether they are hard or soft, light or heavy, warm or cold, and the combination of touch and sight allows us to avoid damaging them.
+In today's rapidly advancing technology, robots have been created that can walk, run, see, speak and hear.
+However, the study of robotic haptics is still relatively backward and new technologies need to be developed to overcome some of these problems.

-(Summary description)For humans, "touch" plays a vital role in daily activities.
-During tasks such as picking up objects, people can feel the hard or soft, light or heavy, warm or cold of objects through touch, and the combination of touch and vision allows us to avoid damaging them.
-Today, with the rapid development of science and technology, robots that can walk, run, see, speak, and listen have been born.
-But research on robotic haptics is relatively backward, and new technologies need to be developed to overcome some of these issues.
+(Summary description)For humans, the "sense of touch" plays a vital role in everyday activities.
+In tasks such as picking up objects, people use their sense of touch to feel whether they are hard or soft, light or heavy, warm or cold, and the combination of touch and sight allows us to avoid damaging them.
+In today's rapidly advancing technology, robots have been created that can walk, run, see, speak and hear.
+However, the study of robotic haptics is still relatively backward and new technologies need to be developed to overcome some of these problems.

 - Time of issue:2021-09-03 15:19